Human insights into digital matters

 Resilience has come to be expected of companies, especially in the wake of a cyber-attack – being prepared has never been so important.

-Litigation and Investigations partner Rhodri Thomas and associate Raphaella Pitt reflect on our participation at the Cyber Security Summit and Expo and a speech made there by the FCA on operational resilience and cyber security.
+Litigation and investigations partner Rhodri Thomas and associate Raphaella Pitt reflect on our participation at the Cyber Security Summit and Expo and a speech made there by the Financial Conduct Authority on operational resilience and cyber security.

 The most sophisticated firewall in the world is no defence against the threat from within.